What is a chargeback?

 Step 4: Submit your chargeback dispute

-Provide the collected documentation and supporting information to Keap prior to the chargeback deadline.
+Provide the collected documentation and supporting information to the Keap Payments team prior to the chargeback deadline.

 Step 5: Monitor Communication